Networking & P2P

 • protect validator keys more strictly than normal network keys

-• never share a validator data directory between multiple running nodes
+• never share one data directory between multiple running node processes

-A changed peer ID means other nodes will see the node as a different peer.
+A changed peer ID means other nodes see the node as a different peer.

 For bootnodes, this invalidates the published multiaddr.